FindsTeam/Finds.Bot/README.md

 $ npm install
 ```

-To launch Freebee API you should create `.env` file in a root directory.
+To launch Finds API you should create `.env` file in a root directory.
 File should contain:

 ```
 PORT = 3000